apache/fury-site/docs/guide/csharp/schema-evolution.md

 Compatible mode writes type metadata that allows readers and writers with different struct definitions to interoperate.

+For a standalone
-For an [external structural serializer](external-types.md), field names, field IDs, schema descriptors, and the `Evolving` setting come from the local serializer declaration.
+[external structural serializer](external-types.md), field names, field IDs, schema descriptors, and the `Evolving` setting come from the local serializer declaration.
 Register the third-party target with the same stable wire identity on every version.
+Abstract ordinary classes and external `BaseOnly` declarations cannot set `Evolving`; each concrete descendant owns that setting.

+## Inherited Schemas

+A concrete C# class has one flattened schema containing its own wire members and those selected by every annotated base.
+Adding, removing, renaming, or changing a base wire member therefore changes the schema of every concrete descendant.
+Rebuild and redeploy descendant assemblies when a base wire declaration changes.

+Physical fields that are not wire members do not affect field ordering, schema hashes, or `TypeMeta`.
+Rebuild the assembly that owns the annotated base or external hierarchy declaration when those fields change.
+Rebuild dependent descendant assemblies when the referenced package's assembly identity changes.

 Compatible readers also tolerate selected scalar field type changes when the value is lossless.
 A matched field can read between `bool`, `string`, numeric scalars, and `decimal` when the converted